GriffithUniLibrary/redcap-intro/docs/03-instruments/03-basic-questions.md

 # Basic question types
 {: .no_toc }

-## Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}

-We will use the first instrument to try out some basic question types by adding some demographic questions.
+We will use the instrument to try out some basic question types by adding some demographic questions.

 ## Text box

-In REDCap, the `text box` question type can be used in several ways: to capture short and long written responses, but also to capture information like numbers and dates.
-Here we will just capture our participant's name.
+In REDCap, the `text box` question type can be used in several ways: to capture short written responses and information like numbers and dates.
+Here, we will just capture our participant's name.

+{: .d-inline-block }
+Activity
+{: .label }
-{% include accordion.html title1="Activity: Add a basic text field" text1=buildform open=true %}
+### Add a basic text field

-1. Click on `Demographic data`
+1. Click on `Demographic question` to open it
 2. Click `Add Field`
 3. Choose `Text Box`
-4. In the `Field` Label, type *Family Name* (this gets displayed to your participants)
+4. In the `Field` Label, type *First Name* (this gets displayed to your participants)
-5. In the `Field` Name, type *name_family* (this gets stored as a column header in your database)
+5. In the `Field` Name, type *first_name* (this gets stored as a column header in your database)
 6. In the `Required` field, select “Yes”.
 7. In the `Identifier?` Field, select “Yes”.
 (Identifiable information can be flagged to restrict it from export.)
 8. Click `Save`.
-9. Repeat the process to add the field Given Name (name_given)
+9. Repeat the process to add the field Last Name (name_last)

 ## Multiple choice